guinea-pigg/Vistula-text/README.md

 **Glossary:**

-- Unresponsive (adjective): (noun: unresponsiveness) not reacting or answering, or not reacting or answering satisfactorily.
+- Unresponsive: not reacting or answering, or not reacting or answering satisfactorily.
-- Subject matter expert (noun): an individual who has a deep understanding and expertise in a specific area.
+- Subject matter expert: an individual who has a deep understanding and expertise in a specific area.
 - Wh-question: a type of question that begins with a word starting with "wh," such as who, what, when, where, why, or how.

 **How to deal at work with an unresponsive subject matter expert?
 Here are some tips on how to deal with unresponsive subject matter expert.**